 Now you might be wondering, if I don’t want to call food healthy and unhealthy, how am I supposed to talk about food?

 Honestly, however, you want to.
-Base how you want to talk about food on how you respond to different language around food.
+Choose how you want to talk about food on how you respond to different language around food.

 You may be completely fine with calling it healthy and unhealthy.
-But if you feel a sense of guilt, rebellion, or excitement when thinking about sitting down with a bowl of whatever food you view as one that you should limit because it’s unhealthy.
-Then it’s a sign that you don’t feel neutral about that food.
+But if you feel a sense of guilt, rebellion, or excitement when thinking about sitting down with a bowl of ice cream because it’s unhealthy.
+Then it’s a sign that you don’t feel emotionally neutral about ice cream.

 Or if you feel pride and good about yourself because you ate a salad or piece of fruit.
 That’s also a sign you don’t feel neutral about food.